Tabloid journalism: Supermarket tabloids

 In the United States and Canada, "supermarket tabloids" are large, national versions of these tabloids, usually published weekly.
 They are named for their prominent placement along the supermarket checkout lines.

 In the 1960s, the National Enquirer began selling magazines in supermarkets as an alternative to newsstands.
 To help with their rapport with supermarkets and continue their franchise within them, they had offered to buy back unsold issues so newer, more up to date ones could be displayed.

 These tabloids—such as the Globe and the National Enquirer—often use aggressive tactics to sell their issues.
 Unlike regular tabloid-format newspapers, supermarket tabloids are distributed through the magazine distribution channel like other weekly magazines and mass-market paperback books.
 Leading examples include the National Enquirer, Star, Weekly World News (later reinvented as a parody of the style), and the Sun.
-Most major supermarket tabloids in the U.S. are published by American Media, Inc., including the National Enquirer, Star, Globe, and National Examiner.
+Most major supermarket tabloids in the United States are published by American Media, Inc., including the National Enquirer, Star, Globe, and National Examiner.

-A major event in the history of U.S. supermarket tabloids was the successful libel lawsuit by Carol Burnett against the National Enquirer (Carol Burnett v.
+A major event in the history of American supermarket tabloids was the successful libel lawsuit by Carol Burnett against the National Enquirer (Carol Burnett v.
 National Enquirer, Inc.), arising out of a false 1976 report in the National Enquirer, implying she was drunk and boisterous in a public encounter with U.S. Secretary of State Henry Kissinger.
-Though its impact is widely debated, it is generally seen as a significant turning point in the relations between celebrities and tabloid journalism, increasing the willingness of celebrities to sue for libel in the U.S., and somewhat dampening the recklessness of U.S. tabloids.
+Though its impact is widely debated, it is generally seen as a significant turning point in the relations between celebrities and tabloid journalism, increasing the willingness of celebrities to sue for libel in the United States, and somewhat dampening the recklessness of American tabloids.
 Other celebrities have attempted to sue tabloid magazines for libel and slander including Phil McGraw in 2016 and Richard Simmons in 2017.

 Tabloids may pay for stories.
 Besides scoops meant to be headline stories, this can be used to censor stories damaging to the paper's allies.
 Known as "catch and kill", tabloid newspapers may pay someone for the exclusive rights to a story, then choose not to run it.
 Publisher American Media has been accused of burying stories embarrassing to Arnold Schwarzenegger, Donald Trump, and Harvey Weinstein.

 Red tops

 The term "red tops" refers to British tabloids with red mastheads, such as The Sun, the Daily Star, the Daily Mirror, News of the World, and the Daily Record.
 Red top publications may report on politics and international news, but tend to focus primarily on celebrity gossip and sensationalism.
 Red tops publish short stories with simple language and typically use more pictures than other newspapers.
+These are distinguished from the UK's middle-market newspapers, which have a similar size but more news content, which are known as the "black tops".